Sandusky Township, Richland County, Ohio: Geography

 A small part of the city of Crestline is located in northwestern Sandusky Township along with a part of Galion City.

 Name and history

 Statewide, other Sandusky Townships are located in Crawford and Sandusky counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-FIRE/EMS

-Fire and EMS services are contracted to Springfield Township Fire/EMS.
-Operating from two stations located in Springfield and Ontario City Richland County.